notofonts/noto-docs/src/miniarticles/NotoSerifThai.md

 # Noto Serif Thai

-Noto Serif Thai is a serif design intended for general use for the Thai script.
+Noto Serif Thai is a serif design for texts in the Thai script.

-It contains 140 glyphs and 6 OpenType features, and supports 101 characters from the Unicode blocks: Thai.
+Noto Serif Thai has multiple weights and widths, contains 140 glyphs, 6 OpenType features, and supports 101 characters: Thai.

 ## Supported writing systems